 Daryl Kootenay is a Traditional singer, dancer, artist, speaker, youth leader.
-Daryl is a father to his 5-year old daughter from the Stoney Nakoda Nation of Treaty 7 in southern Alberta and a member of the Dine (Navajo) Nation in New Mexico from his father’s heritage.
+Daryl is a father to his 2 beautiful daughters from the Stoney Nakoda Nation of Treaty 7 in southern Alberta, and a member of the Dine’ (Navajo) Nation in New Mexico from his father’s heritage.

 After graduating high school Daryl travelled globally to volunteer his time in countries such as Peru, Nicaragua and Africa working with Canada World Youth first as a participant, then an intern and then employee.
 He has been a part of CWYs Provisional Aboriginal Youth Committee where he participated in the “Aboriginal Youth and Confederation: Learning from the past, building for the future conference” in 2014, an event cohosted by CWY and the Mi’kmaq Confederacy of Prince Edward Island, as part of the PEI 2014 Charlottetown Conference sesquicentennial celebration.
 He was also a delegate for his nation and CWY at the World Conference of Indigenous Peoples, The Permanent Forum on Indigenous Rights, at the United Nations Headquarters in New York City (Sept 2014).

 Daryl has actively volunteered in his community of Morley, Alberta in a variety of roles.
 This includes being a group leader for the Project Nakoda Outdoor Wilderness Experience (NOWE) and co-founding the Stoney Nakoda Youth Council in 2014 which has travelled to a number of significant United Nations and North American Youth events.
 He has the tremendous honor of being awarded the Governor General’s “Sovereignty’s Medal for Volunteers” in June 2017 for his work.